Alessine/predicting_pirate_attack_success/README.md

 The process was the following:

-First, the data was cleaned (section 2 in the jupyter notebook), then some interesting visualizations were created (section 3) to explore the data set and see if there are any trends that are clearly visible.
+First, the data was cleaned (part 2 of the jupyter notebooks), then some interesting visualizations were created (part 3) to explore the data set and see if there are any trends that are clearly visible.

-The data was preprocessed (section 4), which meant one-hot-encoding most of the variables, since much of the data is categorical.
-The selected features were then fed into seven different untuned baseline models (section 5).
-The model with the best performance was fine-tuned and tested (section 6).
+The data was preprocessed (part 4), which meant one-hot-encoding most of the variables, since much of the data is categorical.
+The selected features were then fed into seven different untuned baseline models (part 5).
+The model with the best performance was fine-tuned and tested (part 6).

-As a final step, feature importance and SHAP values of the best model were explored (section 7) to explain how the model reaches its predictions.
+As a final step, feature importance and SHAP values of the best model were explored (part 7) to explain how the model reaches its predictions.

-Please note that the interactive visualizations in sections 3 and 7 require Java Script and therefore will not render on GitHub.
-Instead, you can easily view them on [nbviewer](https://nbviewer.jupyter.org/).
+Please note that the interactive visualizations in the notebooks 3 and 7 require Java Script and therefore will not render on GitHub.
+Instead, you can view them on [nbviewer](https://nbviewer.jupyter.org/).

 <!-- Results -->
 ## Results